codeoverflow-org/nodecg-io-docs/docs/samples/discord.md

     After entering it, click save.

-3. Set the created discord service instance to the service dependency of the Discord-guild-chat bundle.
+3. Set the sample's (`discord-guild-chat`) dependency to be the newly created service instance (of type `discord`).
-   Select the Discord-guild-chat bundle and the Discord service in the left bottom menu.
-Then select the service instance that should be used by the Discord-guild-chat bundle (in this case the name of the previously created discord instance).
-4. Check the NodeCG logs.
+4. Check the NodeCG logs:

     You should see an error or a Login message.